Dateranoth/RainbowSix-Ravenshield-N4Admin/Readme.md

-# N4Admin 160 Hot Fix
+# N4Admin 160 - Updated to Work with OpenRVS and PHP 7.0+

-v1.20as PHP-Script (C) 2003,2004 by =TSAF=Muschel and released under GNU-GPL Powered by N4URLPost - Copyright 2003,2004 =TSAF=Muschel and Neo4E656F
+v1.21as PHP-Script (C) 2003,2004 by =TSAF=Muschel and released under GNU-GPL v1.0 N4IDMod (C) 2020 by Dateranoth, .Twi and released under GNU-GPL v3

-This patch fixes incorrect stats being posted by the server.
+Powered by N4URLPost - Copyright 2003,2004 =TSAF=Muschel and Neo4E656F

-Just add the extra files in the "Server" folder to your server's main ravenshield directory.
+This has been modified to add a new mod (N4IDMod) that will allow each server to hold a list of unique users and passwords.
+This allows the orginal N4Admin Mod to properly save stats to a unique user along with their nicknames.
+The mod will automatically generate a user ID and password if none exists for the client.
+Changes were also made to remove the links to the dead ubi stats servers, and basic updates to allow th is to work with PHP 7.0+

 =============